Student Government Association Constitution

 B. In such cases, the student shall be afforded a preliminary hearing with the administrator designated in part A unless this action is not possible due to the circumstances at the time or to inaccessibility.

 C. Whenever suspension occurs under the provisions of this section, the student shall be accorded review by the student judicial system at the earliest possible date following suspension.

-A. The SGA president, vice president, attorney general, election commissioner and treasurer shall be removed from office upon impeachment for and conviction of violations of the SGA Constitution or SGA election code or law as well as any violation that would cause loss of good standing with the university.
+A. The SGA President, SGA Vice President, SGA Attorney General, SGA Election Commissioner and SGA Treasurer shall be removed from office upon impeachment for and conviction of violations of the SGA Constitution or SGA Election Code or law as well as any violation that would cause loss of good standing with the university.

 B. The SGA Senate shall have the sole power of levying charges of impeachment.
 The SGA Senate shall upon concurrence of two-thirds of the members on roll formally charge an officer with impeachment.